littell/gramble-docs/tutorial/understanding-structure.md

 By the way, if you *do* want regex-like special characters inside cells, you can turn that on with a [special header](../reference/regexes).

+### Everything else

+If you've got a cell that *can't* be interpreted as a comment, block-starter, header, or content (for example, a content cell hanging out on its own without any header cell above it), then that's an error, and will be highlighted in bright red to call your attention to it.

+Although it might feel demoralizing to see a page full of red sometimes, error messages are your best friend in the long run.
+Really, when we ask Gramble programmers why they prefer working with it compared to other toolkits, a common answer is "It's so much better at spotting errors, and giving me meaningful error messages."
+Discovering errors in your code early will save you many hours of frustration later on.

 [<- prev](symbol-names) | [index](../) | [next ->](../)